vectordotdev/vector/website/guides/setup/sources/stdin.md

 ---
 id: "setup/sources/stdin"
-title: "Collect your STDIN logs and send them anywhere"
+title: "Collect STDIN logs and send them anywhere"
-description: "A guide to quickly, and correctly, collect your STDIN logs and send them anywhere."
+description: "A guide to quickly, and correctly, collect STDIN logs and send them anywhere."
+platform_name:
+sink_name:
+source_name: "stdin"
 tags: ["category: setup","source: stdin"]
 ---

 import CodeExplanation from '@site/src/components/CodeExplanation';
 import CodeHeader from '@site/src/components/CodeHeader';
 import InstallationCommand from '@site/src/components/InstallationCommand';
+import SVG from 'react-inlinesvg';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-> "I just wanna, like, collect my STDIN logs and send them anywhere -- why is all of this so complicated?"
+> "I just wanna, like, collect my STDIN logs and send them somewhere -- why is all of this so complicated?"
 >
 > — developers

-So you want to collect your STDIN logs and send them anywhere?
+So you want to collect STDIN logs and send them anywhere?
 Sounds simple!
 Sadly, it is not.
 When you account for x, y, and z, you quickly realize this is no easy endaevor.
 Especially for high volume product environments!
 Fear not!
 This guide will get you up and running in minutes.